You are here: Urology Textbook > Surgery (procedures) > TURB

 - A resectoscope is introduced into the bladder (around 24 CH).
 If the meatus is too narrow, dilatation may be necessary.
 Urethral strictures need to be treated with internal urethrotomy.

-- Visible tumor vessels are coagulated at the base of the tumor.
-The bladder tumor is resected at the base with the resection loop [fig TURB 1 and TURB 2].
-After complete resection of the bladder tumor, the specimen is collected with a bladder syringe or Ellik-type evacuator.
+- The bladder tumor is resected with the resection loop [fig standard TURB 1 and standard TURB 2]; this results in a fragmented tumor specimen.
+After the complete resection of the bladder tumor, the specimen is collected with a bladder syringe.

-- A separate specimen of the tumor margin and tumor base is collected to check for complete resection and to facilitate the identification of muscle-invasive bladder cancer.
+- A separate specimen of the tumor margin and base is collected to check for complete resection and to facilitate the identification of muscle-invasive bladder cancer.

 - Multiple small lesions, especially in known bladder cancer, are treated with fulguration.